 This report is designed to inform you about the quality water and services we deliver to you every day.
 Our constant goal is to provide you with a safe and dependable supply of drinking water.
 We want you to understand the efforts we make to continually improve the water treatment process and protect our water resources.

-We are committed to ensuring the quality of your water and to providing you with this information because informed customers are our best allies.
+We are committed to ensuring the quality of your water and to providing you with this information.